CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 #### OPS.1.1.4.A3 Selection of a virus protection program for terminal devices

-Depending on the operating system used, other existing protection mechanisms and the availability of suitable virus protection programs, such a protection program MUST be selected and installed for the specific application.
+Depending on the operating system used, other existing protection mechanisms and the availability of suitable virus protection programs, such a protection program MUST be selected and installed for the specific purpose.
 ONLY Enterprise Products may be used with service and support services tailored to the institution.
 Products for home users or products without manufacturer support MUST NOT be used in professional operation mode.
-It may ONLY use cloud features of such products that do not have any serious, demonstrable data or privacy protection.
+It may ONLY be used cloud features of products that do not have any serious, demonstrable data or privacy protection.

 #### OPS.1.1.4.A4 Selection of a virus protection program for gateways and IT systems for data exchange [specialist responsible]

 For gateways and IT systems used for data exchange, a suitable virus protection program MUST be selected and installed.
 ONLY Enterprise Products may be used with service and support services tailored to the institution.
 Products for home users or products without manufacturer support MUST NOT be used in professional operation.
-It may ONLY use cloud features of such products that do not have any serious, demonstrable data or privacy protection.
+It may ONLY be used cloud features of products that do not have any serious, demonstrable data or privacy protection.

 #### OPS.1.1.4.A5 Operation of virus protection programs